timarkh/tsakorpus/docs/configuration.md

 * ``media_length`` -- an integer that determines the duration of media files in seconds.
 During indexing, source media files are split into overlapping pieces of equal duration (recommended duration is 1-3 minutes).
 This parameter is required at search time in order to recalculate offsets of neighboring sentences that were aligned with different pieces.

+* ``images`` (true/false) -- determines whether the corpus contains any aligned image files and, therefore, whether the aligned images should appear next to the search results.
+The images should be located in the ``search/img/%corpus_name%`` directory, and the filename is taken from the ``img`` parameter in the sentence-level metadata.
+Defaults to false.

 * ``max_context_expand`` -- an integer that determines how many times the user may expand a context from search results, which can be important if there are copyright restrictions on the texts.
 Negative values mean unlimited expanding.

 * ``query_timeout`` -- an integer that determines the upper bound on sentence search query execution in seconds.
 This bound is applied stricly for the Elasticsearch query execution and not so strictly when postprocessing results found by Elasticsearch.